indykiss/DataStructures-Algos/Concepts.md

 A time-saving algo pattern that reduces time but increases space.

 Create an arr/hash where each index/key represents the inputs while the values represent the number of times each input appeared.

+This is really good for things like sorting an arr of numbers, with a highest number parameter.

         const counts = {};